-If you purchased the SDK, your serial number will be on a label affixed to the CD-ROM case.
-If you are upgrading from a release older than SDK 3.00, you must obtain a serial number from BitFlow.
-If you are upgrading from SDK 3.00 or later, you should already have a serial number.
-In any case, use this serial number when prompted by the installer.
+If you purchased the SDK, you will be emailed a serial number.
 If you are upgrading a computer from a previous release of the BitFlow SDK, your serial number will already appear in the installer dialog.
-If you are using a third party application or just want to run our simple example applications, you can install the binary components of the SDK by using the serial number "0".
+If you are using a third party application (e.g. LabView, HALCON, MATLAB, VisionPro, etc) or just want to run our simple example applications, you can install the "drivers only" version of the SDK by using the serial number "0".
 There is no charge to use or install the SDK using the serial number "0".